IFeeLucky/sylex-XDD/README.md

 - ID 2 Token / a fake tool to get a discord "token" from an ip

+**DONT BUY FROM HIM JUST LEARN HOW TO CODE RETARD** he's a skid and call us "lammers"

 Join here for more :) https://discord.gg/sC5EEkhE